Monday,

 produce samples of feature, opinion, pre-event, and post-event articles.

-Students will be expected to take the three-credit sports journalism
+Students will be expected to take the three-credit sports journalism course

 and a three credit Scottish Culture Colloquium course.